about us

 Burunge Wildlife Management Area (Burunge WMA)

-Managing wildlife and natural resources in the Burunge area within the Kwakuchinja corridor.
+Managing wildlife and natural resources in the Burunge area within the Kwakuchinja Wildlife Corridor.

 Chem Chem Safari (CCS)